Search This Blog

 Last CNC

 The last CNC was bought specifically to use my jig with.
 It adjusts from vertical to horizontal.
-Mounted on a taller stand to permits tenon cuts on the ends of longer stretcher mounted vertically.
+Mounted on a taller stand to permits tenon cuts on the ends of longer stretchers mounted vertically.

 4D